 The sad truth is that these were all behaviors that I “learned” and were “taught” to me explicitly or implicitly by the work culture and by examples set by leaders.
 When I looked around me, it was the norm if you wanted to succeed, or more often, not get crushed.

 In recent years, leading companies have been flirting with the topic of psychological safety in the workplace.
-It’s intuitively appealing, however, hard to implement.
+It’s intuitively appealing; however, it’s hard to implement.

 WHAT IS PSYCHOLOGICAL SAFETY?

-Psychological safety is the state of feeling protected from harm or other non-desirable outcomes that allows a person to express his/her true opinions, authenticity and creative risk-taking without negative consequences (self-image, status or career).
+Psychological safety is the state of feeling protected from harm or other non-desirable outcomes, which allows a person to express his/her true opinions, authenticity, and creative risk-taking without negative consequences (self-image, status, or career).

-Psychological safety originates from the studies of trauma and polyvagal theory where research showed that an unsafe environment can be detected without our awareness, influence our physiology and block our most effective thinking and creativity (Porges, 1994).
-A sense of threat in the environment turns off the parts of our brain responsible for higher thinking (Van Der Kolk, 2014).
-We can’t “will” this away or “decide” to react in a different way.
-This happens because the human body shifts into a survival “fight/flight/freeze” mode when threat is detected.
+Psychological safety originates from the studies of trauma and polyvagal theory, where research showed that an unsafe environment can be detected without our awareness, influence our physiology, and block our most effective thinking and creativity (Porges, 1994).
+A sense of threat in the environment turns off the parts of our brain that are responsible for higher thinking (Van Der Kolk, 2014).
+We can’t will this away or decide to react in a different way.
+This happens because the human body shifts into a survival “fight/flight/freeze” mode when a threat is detected.

-On a side note, the “freezing” effect is experienced with even greater intensity for people who have experienced trauma at any point in their lives, which is most of us (3 out of 5 adults in the U.S. experienced childhood trauma according to the largest national ACE study).
+On a side note, the “freezing” effect is experienced with even greater intensity for people who have experienced trauma at any point in their lives, which is most of us (three out of five adults in the US have experienced childhood trauma according to the largest national ACE study).

 HOW CAN AN UNSAFE CULTURE HARM AN ORGANIZATION?

-The dangerous effects of an unsafe workplace for employees are countless related to physical and mental wellness and personal wellbeing (including chronic stress and suppression of the immune system and healing [Porges, 2017]).
+The dangerous effects of an unsafe workplace for employees are more serious than we think.
+Working in a psychologically unsafe environment can negatively impact our physical and mental well-being (including suppression of the immune system, development of illnesses, and other ailments from exposure to chronic stress [Porges, 2017]).
 As for the company’s wellness, negative impacts include:

 - Suppressed innovation and creativity